 Every case of electrocution also presents very differently in every patient: some experience serious and visible side effects immediately and some people experience symptoms slowly and over time.

 Because electrocution can cause such a wide range of symptoms that may not appear for weeks or even months, it can be difficult to attribute them to the accident.
 As an injured victim, you may struggle to recover the compensation you deserve.

 The insurance company may claim your symptoms are not related to your injury, that your injuries are not as serious as you claim, or that you’re able to return to work when you know you are not.

-At William G. Kolodner Personal Injury Lawyers, we understand how devastating an electrocution injury can be.
+At WGK Personal Injury Lawyers, we understand how devastating an electrocution injury can be.
 We are here to fight for the full compensation you deserve.
 If you have suffered an electrocution injury on the job or due to someone’s negligence, contact an electrocution injury lawyer in Baltimore today to get started with a free case review.

 Statute of Limitations to File an Electrocution Injury Claim in Maryland

 Under Maryland law, you have a strict deadline to file a claim for an electrocution injury.
 This deadline depends on whether your injury was work-related or not.